-To change the default on the display, push the knob until you see the display you want, then hold the knob for two seconds.
-The radio will produce one beep and selected display will now be the default.
+To change the default on the display, press the DISPL knob until you see the display you want, then hold the knob for two seconds.
+The radio will produce one beep and the selected display will now be the default.

-AM FM: Press this button to switch between AM, FM1 and FM2.
+BAND: Press this button to switch between FM1, FM2, AM.
 The display will show your selection.